bsharathramesh/SE_Project1/README.md

 ## Steps for execution
+1. Run `python -r requirements.txt` followed by `python -c "import nltk; nltk.download('punkt'); nltk.download('stopwords')"`
+2. Make sure you change the path accordingly in the files.
-1. Execute manage.py using the command `python3 manage.py runserver` at `/SE_Project1/sentimental_analaysis`.
+3. Execute manage.py using the command `python3 manage.py runserver` at `/SE_Project1/sentimental_analaysis`.
 This runs the Django server such that we can open the webUI for the project on the browser.
-2. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.
+4. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.
-3. The UI typically looks as shown below and here you have a choice between URL, file or normal text input.
+5. The UI typically looks as shown below and here you have a choice between URL, file or normal text input.
 ![Capture](https://user-images.githubusercontent.com/65666095/93840913-00e09680-fc60-11ea-8ef6-428e1ad5b46e.PNG)

 The UI for URL input is as shown below: